Complete review of the Eguana Evolve battery

 |Power rating||5 kW||5 kW|

-The usable capacity rating is a measure of how much electricity a battery can store in kilowatt-hours (kWh).
-This gives you an idea of how long a battery can run your appliances.
+The usable capacity rating is a measure of how much electricity a battery can store in kilowatt-hours (kWh) and gives you an idea of how long a battery can run your appliances.

 If you want more storage capacity, you can install additional Evolve battery packs.
 The LFP model can reach up to 42 kWh of storage and the ESS can get to 39 kWh.